So You Married an Addict: Is it Time for a Divorce?

 When Change Never Comes

 Addiction is a progressive illness.
-Simply put, things get worse if your spouse continues to use her substance of choice without seeking treatment.
-And though you might try to step in, she has to want – and be willing to receive – help.
-If she doesn’t truly want to change, it can take a terminal toll on the romantic partnership.
+Simply put, things get worse if your spouse continues to use their substance of choice without seeking treatment.
+And though you might try to step in, they have to want – and be willing to receive – help.
+If they don’t truly want to change, it can take a terminal toll on the romantic partnership.

 Take Alex and his wife of two years, Lisa, for example.
 “Lisa literally begged me to get sober.
 And I just wasn’t ready,” says Alex.
 The two ended up taking a “break” when Alex was at the height of his addiction to alcohol and painkillers.
 “After I went to rehab and got sober, I had to work very hard to get her back and rebuild that trust,” he says.
 “It’s an ongoing process and we are still working on fixing the relationship.
 But we’ve made a lot of progress.”